Svalorzen/AI-Toolbox/README.md

 to obtain some reward using actions, and to find the best policy of actions to use to do so.

-The field divides itself into planning and learning: planning focuses into solving problems that we know how to model: think chess.
-Learning focuses into creating a model for an environment we do not know in advance, and subsequently learn the best policy for it.
+The field divides itself into planning and reinforcement learning: planning focuses into solving problems that we know how to model: think chess, or 2048.
+Reinforcement learning focuses into creating a model for an environment we do not know in advance, and while learning the best policy for it.

-There are many variants of these problems, with single agent world, multi agent, competitive, cooperative, partially observable and so on.
+There are many variants of these problems, with single agent worlds, multi agent, competitive, cooperative, partially observable and so on.
 This framework is a work in progress that tries to implement many DTC algorithms in one place, much like OpenCV is for Computer Vision algorithms.